Are you curious about what to expect from hearing aids? Or, maybe you’re looking for helpful tips to help you maximize the use of yours?

 Since hearing aids are now digital, when you go through the hearing test, they simply plug your hearing aid into the computer.
-This way they can determine where you lack the ability to hear.
+This way, they can determine where you lack the ability to hear.
 For me, high-pitched sounds are increased as opposed to the low pitch.
 There is no reason you have to suffer if you feel like you can’t adjust.
-I know the people at Jacksonville Speech & Hearing Center can help you.

 What are the benefits of hearing aids?

-I know what it is like to struggle with hearing loss.
-Even with hearing aids my hearing isn’t perfect.
+Even with hearing aids, my hearing isn’t perfect.
 I would encourage people to seek answers because there are so many wonderful things in life to hear like children or grandchildren, music, or maybe your work.
-When I put my hearing aids in in the morning and I hear my cat snore and I hear the birds tweet outside, then I know this is something I would miss out on if I didn’t have the tools to hear.
+When I put my hearing aids in in the morning and I hear my cat snore and I hear the birds tweet outside, I know this is something I would miss out on if I didn’t have the tools to hear.

-Initially, I thought he was just ignoring me as some husbands will playfully.
+Initially, I thought he was just ignoring me as some husbands will do playfully.
 I did think part of that was because he couldn’t hear me.
 Sure enough, he went and got tested, and he needed hearing aids as well.
-Now when he doesn’t hear me, I know it’s not about the hearing, it is about the topic!
+Now when he doesn’t hear me, I know it’s not about the hearing, it’s about the topic!